microsoft/typespec/docs/introduction/editor/vscode.md

 Available variables:

-- `workspaceFolder`: Correspond to the root of your Visual Studio workspace.
+- `workspaceFolder`: Points to the root of your Visual Studio workspace.

 ### `typespec.tsp-server.path`: Configure the server path